MicrosoftDocs/entra-docs/docs/identity/saas-apps/maverics-identity-orchestrator-saml-connector-tutorial.md

 ## Step 4: Authenticating via Entra ID and authorizing access to the application

 Continue on with step 4 of the Learning Center topic, **Extend Microsoft Entra ID to a Legacy, Non-Standard App** to edit your user flow in Maverics.
-These steps will walk you through the process of adding headers to the upstream application and deploying the user flow.
+These steps walk you through the process of adding headers to the upstream application and deploying the user flow.

 Once you've deployed the user flow, to confirm authentication is working as expected, make a request to an application resource through the Maverics proxy.
 The protected application should now be receiving headers on the request.

 Feel free to edit the header keys if your application expects different headers.
 All claims that come back from Entra ID as part of the SAML flow are available to use in headers.
-For example, we could include an additional header of `secondary_email: azureSonarApp.email`, where `azureSonarApp` is the connector name and `email` is a claim returned from Entra ID.
+For example, we could include an another header of `secondary_email: azureSonarApp.email`, where `azureSonarApp` is the connector name and `email` is a claim returned from Entra ID.

 ## Advanced Scenarios

 ### Identity Migration
 Can't stand your end-of-life'd web access management tool, but don't have a way to migrate your users without mass password resets?
-The Maverics Orchestrator supports identity migration through the use of `migrationgateways`.
+The Maverics Orchestrator supports identity migration by using `migrationgateways`.

 ### Web Server Modules
 Don't want to rework your network and proxy traffic through the Maverics Orchestrator?
 Not a problem, the Maverics Orchestrator can be paired with web server modules to offer the same solutions without proxying.